mnagel/prismatd/README.md

 * doc/screenshots - screenshots
 * gfx             - graphics used within the game
 * issues          - bug tracker and feature requests (uses "ditz" distributed issue tracker)
-* src             - src to the game engine and the Desktop Java version
+* towerdef        - src to the game engine and the Desktop Java version
 * README          - this file

-FURTHER INFORMATION
+# Building / Running

+Gradle is used as build system.

+## Ubuntu

+Use IntelliJ IDEA to build and run.

+The following libraries are required:
+`sudo apt install libjogl2-java`

+## Android

+Use Android Studio to build and run.

+# Further Information

 The files in ./doc/ are plain text files but are best viewed with zim-wiki.
 All available information on how to build, run, modify, ... is located there.

-SCREENSHOTS (proof it works)
+# Screenshots

 ...can be found in ./doc/screenshots/

-LICENSE
+# License

 All code and content created within this project should be licensed GPL2+.
 Look at the individual file headers for definite information.